emiliosanfilippo/IPAT-O/README.md

 The ontology is currently under development.
 Reuse is NOT recommended at this stage.

+For info:
-For info: emiliosanfilippo--you know what--dot gmail dot com
+emiliosanfilippo--you know what-- at gmail dot com perrine dot thuringer--you know what-- at univ-tours dot fr

 # CRMArcheo